-PATH 862 is a required course for all Molecular and Cellular Pathology degree candidates and open to PhD degree candidates in any biomedical graduate program.
+PATH 862 is a required course for all Molecular and Cellular Pathology degree candidates and trainees of the T32 Training Program in Translational Pathology.
+It is also open to Ph.D. degree candidates in any biomedical graduate program.
 All students enrolled in PATH 862 are required to attend and actively participate in all sessions.
 Attendance will be recorded by a sign-in sheet.
 In addition, all students must participate in developing and presenting a presentation/case report and critiquing others' presentation.
 These written documents must be revised and provided on the last day of class in lieu of a final exam.
 Grading is pass/fail.

 Anatomic and Clinical Pathology post-graduate trainees are strongly encouraged to attend and actively participate in the PATH 862 series one term during their residency or fellowship.
-Additionally, a subset of residents will be recruited to participate in developing and presenting a presentation/case report, where a main role will be to collate, disseminate and explain deidentified clinical information to students.
+Additionally, a subset of trainees will be recruited to participate in developing and presenting a presentation/case report, where a main role will be to collate, disseminate and explain deidentified clinical information to students.
 Clinical trainees who participate in case development and presentation are designated as "Assistant Instructor for Path 862, Translational Pathology" for CV and other purposes.